-As the US cannabis market continues to reach new heights, with sales expected to top $28 billion in 2022, the challenge for any cannabis marketing is to create standout campaigns in an increasingly competitive landscape.
+As the US cannabis market continues to reach new heights, with sales expected to top $28 billion, the challenge for any cannabis marketing is to create standout campaigns in an increasingly competitive landscape.

 The priority has to be a strong showing for 4/20, the single highest-grossing day of the year for cannabis dispensaries.
 How can brands prepare for the industry’s “Black Friday” on April 20th?
 We pick out our favorite x 420 marketing campaigns for inspiration.